-How To Take Care of Pomsky Health
+How to Take Care of the Pomsky's Health

-The Perfect Mix of Husky and Spitz
+The Perfect Blend of Husky and Spitz

 How can I take care of my Pomsky?
 What kind of food should I provide?
 What does he need to be happy?

 Pomsky Health: Choosing the Right Nutrition

 To ensure good health for your Pomsky, one can rely on a diet consisting of dry kibble.
 Of course, it should be tailored to their weight, age, and overall health.
 This includes specific issues and sterilization.

 Ideally, divide their daily portion in two.
 This way, they can eat once in the morning and once in the evening.
 The recommended amount may vary depending on the individual.
 Some Pomskies are self-regulating and won't overeat, so you can freely give them kibble.
 However, others may require a precise measured dose, often indicated on the package of dry food.

 It's true that small treats here and there are always appreciated!

 There are other ways to feed your Pomsky, such as the BARF diet (raw meat-based) or homemade meals.
 It's important to consult with your veterinarian to ensure balanced rations.
 Additionally, it's essential to ensure that your dog doesn't lack any essential nutrients for their well-being.

 In any case, to guarantee the Pomsky's good health, we recommend choosing high-quality kibble.
 We use the brand Croquette France for our dogs and puppies: CHATS | Francecroquette (francecroquettes.com)